-Alucobond met Polantis in 2013, and its BIM approach was special because it took place in two phases.
+Alucobond met Polantis in 2013, and its BIM approach was special because it was developed in two phases.

 The decision was made to create a model for the manufacturer’s panels, first of all by developing shades or textures.
 The objective was for users to be able to view the aesthetic qualities of the Alucobond products in the work that they were currently designing.

 In 2016, with many shaders produced and with Alucobond understanding the designers’ interest, the teams opted for the creation of 3 facade panels.

 What’s the advantage of downloading a complete Alucobond system?
 The ability to integrate a panel into the digital model and combine a texture in it in order to: